The Eleanor M. Luse Center for Communication:

 - Insurance plans may also cover services.

-An initial evaluation is strongly required prior to participating in the Post-Stroke Communication Group.
+An initial evaluation is strongly recommended prior to participating in the Post-Stroke Communication Group.
 This information helps us to determine the participant's communication level and amount of support needed to be successful in this group.
-A communication evaluation in the Luse Clinic typically takes 1-2 hours @ $90/hour.
 Determination of need for an evaluation will be completed once the case history form is completed and returned.

-Post-Stroke Communication Groups meet on Tuesdays from 10-11:30 a.m. at the Eleanor M. Luse Center.
+The Post-Stroke Communication Group meets on Tuesdays from 9:30-11:30 a.m. in the Eleanor M. Luse Center.

 Participate in the Group